bltan-1998/Heart-Disease-Detection-Model-Performance/README.md

 **Statistical & Data Analysis**

-Baseline characteristics (Table 1) are summarized with means and standard deviations for continuous variables and percentages for categorical variables.
+Baseline characteristics (Table 1) are summarized with means and standard deviations for continuous variables, frequency percentages for categorical variables.
 Group comparisons used the Wilcoxon rank-sum test for continuous variables, and either Pearson's Chi-squared test or Fisher's exact test for categorical variables, depending on which was appropriate.

 Data analysis was performed by following these steps: